 Fill out the form below to download a helpful Job Description Template to get started.

-The job description template is provided by the HR Pros at the HR Support Center and Corporate Payroll Services.
-When you need essential information on human resources issues, from benefits, hiring, and management to culture, technology and regulations, HR Support Center is a resource on which you can rely.
-To learn more, visit www.cpsgo.com/hrsupport or contact us at 770-446-7289 x2102.
+This post is provided by the HR Pros at the HR Support Center and Corporate Payroll Services.
+It is for information purposes only and is not to be considered legal advice.
+When you need essential information on human resources issues, from benefits, hiring, and management, to culture, technology and regulations, HR Support Center is a resource on which you can rely.
+To learn more, visit www.cpsgo.com/hr-support-services/ or contact us at 770-446-7289 x2102.

 About Corporate Payroll Services

-Corporate Payroll Services is one of the largest independent payroll processing companies in the U.S. specializing in affordable payroll services, workers compensation insurance, employee benefits, retirement plans and more since 1991.
-We currently serve over 6,500 small- to medium-sized businesses throughout the United States, Puerto Rico, and the U.S. Virgin Islands.
+Corporate Payroll Services is one of the largest independent payroll processing companies in the U.S. specializing in payroll services, workers compensation insurance, employee benefits, retirement plans and more since 1991.
+We currently serve over 6,000 businesses with employees throughout the United States, Puerto Rico, and the U.S. Virgin Islands.